 After an unprecedented 18 months, we are very much looking forward to meeting in-person to deliver the 13th annual Charity Finance Summit.
-The 2021 programme is being developed in response to feedback and insight from sector experts, and will deliver the most up-to-date developments in key topic areas of VAT, tax, investment, risk and strategy, alongside long-awaited networking opportunities.Download the programme today!
+The 2021 programme has been developed in response to feedback and insight from sector experts, and will deliver the most up-to-date developments in key topic areas of VAT, tax, investment, risk and strategy, alongside long-awaited networking opportunities.Download the programme today!

 The event will follow all the latest Covid-19 and government guidance, be run at a reduced capacity, and be supported by virtual resources as part of Charity Finance Week.